 Observation is Important

-On my first day, I didn’t have to teach much but rather observe and co-teach with the other teachers.
+On my first day teaching English in Hong Kong, I didn’t have to teach much but rather observe and co-teach with the other teachers.
 It involved more training and getting familiar with the shared drive and how to access teaching material.
 Trust me, getting all of this information can make you feel like a sponge where no amount of information is enough.
 I wondered if I would remember everything.
 How would I remember how to access the books, the worksheets, the audio and videos for the various levels?
 How would I remember my student’s names and what the different classes mean?
 How would I remember the structure of all the different classes with their very own course codes?
 Every organization has their own structure and way of doing things and it’s important to respect their way even if you’re used to another.
 My notebook became my best friend at this point.

 I decided to just focus on the classes that I would be teaching and master what I needed to know for those.
 Once I got familiar with that, I realized that figuring out what was needed for classes you had to cover for other Teachers for example, would be easier.
 Through my career trajectory I have learned that it is also best to ask as many questions as needed and not be afraid to mention if there is something you need to be clarified.
 I wasn’t too hard on myself because I knew it would take a couple of weeks to get familiar with all the course content, class structure and students of course!